0

 #3 – DC

-It is also possible to include div classes and/or column HTML elements to create and style these values in a table format in this template, with the following option "Do not escape HTML" checked
+It is also possible to include div classes and/or column HTML elements to create and style these values in a table format in this template, with the following option "Do not escape HTML" checked.

 Text

-When checked any HTML in the caption field is escaped - meaning the field is interpreted with any HTML elements showing on screen.
-When this is unchecked, the caption field contents are presented exactly as written in the field.
+Do not escape HTML When you check this field, the system escapes any HTML in the caption field, which means the system interprets the field with any HTML elements showing on screen.
+When this is unchecked, the system presents the caption field contents exactly as written in the field.
+Checked | Unchecked

 Data source type = date or date_time: If the data source type is "date" or "date_time", the system will display the following options.

-Format Select either standard date/time or EPOCH time (time as the number of seconds that have passed since Thursday 1 January 1970 00:00:00 UT - standard
+Format Select either standard date/time or EPOCH time (time as the number of seconds that have passed since Thursday 1 January 1970 00:00:00 UT). - standard

 - EPOCH

-Time zone Select either the server timezone or GMT as the timezone for use in reporting this data element. - server
+Time zone Select either the server time zone or GMT as the time zone for use in reporting this data element. - server

 - GMT